 Profiles written by Tim Appelo, Rebecca Ford, Lesley Goldberg, Marisa Guthrie, Borys Kit, Andy Lewis, Pamela McClintock, Tatiana Siegel and Rebecca Sun

 Watching old Frankenstein movies transformed Baker from a normal teen into an obsessive who made monster mask-molds in his mom’s oven.
-He so startlingly turned a man to a beast in 1981’s An American Werewolf in London that the Academy — which hates creating new categories — nonetheless started an Oscar for makeup and gave Baker the first.
+He so startlingly turned a man into a beast in 1981’s An American Werewolf in London that the Academy — which hates creating new categories — nonetheless started an Oscar for makeup and gave Baker the first.

 Baker, now 62, has said his tombstone will read, “This is the guy who did the American Werewolf in London makeup.”
 Or, more likely it will say, “This is the guy who got 12 Oscar nominations and seven wins” — so far.
 Since then, Baker has made Robert Downey Jr. black in Tropic Thunder, Eddie Murphy white in Coming to America and turned lots of people into monkeys for Tim Burton’s Planet of the Apes.